 Apart from these caps and exemptions, Texas statute limits the total amount of taxes the County can generate from existing properties, with a targeted maximum increase of 3.5% per year unless the County calls an election to authorize a higher rate.
 When rates are adopted at less than the 3.5% cap, the County can accrue the difference between the maximum (Voter Approval Rate) and the adopted rate and apply that unused increment in any of the following three years.
-Because the County adopted rates below the VAR in each of the prior three years, there was a sizable unused increment (\$.01759 per \$100 of taxable value) that was used in 2023.
+Because the County adopted rates below the VAR in each of the last three years, it has a sizable unused increment (\$.01759 per \$100 of taxable value) that can be used in 2023.